psedge/codeclub/README.md

 * Get comfortable with directions, angles, movements in 2D space.
 * Show how we might programatically draw more complex shapes.

+### Exercises
+* Make simple shapes - triangle, square etc.
+* How would we make more complicated patterns? eg. a spiral, or figure-of-8?
+* Look and see how we've written 'CODe' in the example, can you write your name?

 ![Week Two](static/week2.png)

 ### Going Further